meowstein0riginal/CrispyCrab/README.md

 *******************************
 TO DO:

--
--
--
-- logging in for customers and restaurant employees
+- redirecting to info while logging out
 - frontend css

  ************************